Tony Mowbray: Coaching career

 Once his playing career finished, he moved into coaching, starting as a first-team coach at Ipswich Town.
-He had a brief spell as caretaker manager of Ipswich, following the sacking of George Burley and prior to the appointment of Joe Royle.
+He had a brief spell as caretaker manager of Ipswich, following the dismissal of George Burley and prior to the appointment of Joe Royle.

 Hibernian

 In May 2004, Mowbray was appointed manager of Hibernian, replacing Bobby Williamson.
 He gained much acclaim for the job he did, winning the Scottish Football Writers' Association manager of the year award in his first season.
-Hibs finished in the top four in the SPL in his only two full seasons in charge, which was the first time since Eddie Turnbull's time as manager that the club had done this in the top division in consecutive seasons.
+Hibs finished in the top four in the SPL in his only two full seasons in charge, which was the first time since Eddie Turnbull's time as manager that the club had achieved this in the top division in consecutive seasons.

 The Hibs team progressed to the later stages of every domestic cup competition during his tenure, and made two appearances in European football.
 They lost heavily to Dnipro Dnipropetrovsk in the first round of the 2005–06 UEFA Cup and on the away goals rule to OB Odense in the 2006 Intertoto Cup.
 During mid-2006 Mowbray was interviewed for the vacant managerial position at Ipswich Town, but he rejected this approach.
 In September 2006 he signed a 12-month rolling deal with Hibs that was due to take effect from July 2007.
 Just one month later, however, Mowbray moved to West Bromwich Albion.